camiloribeiro/cello/README.md

 We still have to much work to do ( as you can see in right bellow in this document), but, if you want, you can fork it and have fun!

-Is STRONGLY recommended do not use it for comercial projects, because it will change too much and we never tested it in a real project.
+It's STRONGLY recommended do not use it for comercial projects, because it will change too much and we never tested it in a real project.
 We recomend you use it to emulate a project and, if possible, return us you example to be added on our library.

 The way we choose to test our framework was . . . writing tests with it!
 This way we keep a stable version of it, we can overcome the limitations writing new features to cover the tests that wasn't working and build a library of examples to future users.